theshteves/myo-smash/README.md

 Also, I tried it's file with unity, and although I don't actually have the band synced to me or my Laptop, the program has scripts in c# already, the same ones from the files mentiones above

 here is the tutorial on myo basics (https://www.thalmic.com/blog/getting-started-myo-scripts-part-1/) <- change the last number to anything from 1-6.

+# Mario Instructions

+Perform the Synching Gesture

+Fireball - Double tap your middle finder with your thumb until you feel a vibration.
+Spread your fingers apart to shoot a fireball.

+Jump - Double tap your middle finder with your thumb until you feel a vibration.
+Raise your arm and make a fist.

+Grow -  Double tap your middle finder with your thumb until you feel a vibration.
+Hold your arm out in front of you and gesture inward as if you were tossing a mushroom into your mouth.

+Switch character - Double tap your middle finder with your thumb until you feel a vibration.
+Wave your hand outward.